-The following describes the material information included in financial advisor materials provided by MMA to the Casino board of directors.
-The summaries are qualified in their entirety by reference to the relevant financial advisor materials which are included as Exhibits (c)(4) to the Transaction Statement and incorporated herein by reference.
-Such descriptions do not purport to be complete.
-Cnova shareholders are encouraged to read carefully the relevant financial advisor materials in their entirety before making any decisions.
+The following describes the material information included in financial advisor materials provided by MMA to the Casino board of directors, which is included as Exhibit (c)(4) to the Transaction Statement and incorporated herein by reference.
+Such description does not purport to be complete.
+Cnova shareholders are encouraged to read carefully the relevant financial advisor materials in their entirety before making any decisions because they contain information that is not included in this supplemental information statement.